sphinx-doc/sphinx/doc/glossary.rst

       and used for cross-referencing.
 The environment is pickled after the parsing stage, so that successive runs only need to read and parse new and changed documents.

+   master document
+      The document that contains the root :dir:`toctree` directive.

    object
       The basic building block of Sphinx documentation.
 Every "object